How to Create Web Resumes to Get Work Teaching English Abroad

 Step 1: Resume Structure

-Using word processing software or the Google or Microsoft that are available with an email address, first put together your resume.
+Using word processing software or other online tools from Google and Microsoft that are available with an email address, first put together your resume.
 Your resume will be structured differently than one you would create at home country.
 Foreign employers will want to know some personal information that is not usually listed on an American application, for example.
 They will also ask for a recent photo.

 Most employers are not trying to discriminate unfairly.
 Rather, they need to know this information for logistical purposes.
 If you are married, for example, they may need to make accommodations for your spouse.
 Also, most jobs require native English fluency and citizenship from a country where English is the native language.
 By putting this information at the top of the resume, you make it easy for an employer to see that you meet these basic qualifications.